News

 CBFC RULES

 Currently, a movie can be classified as A (only for adults), UA (children under 12 need parental supervision), or U (unrestricted public display).
-Three age-based subcategories have been added to the constantly changing UA category: seven years (UA 7), thirteen years (UA 13), and sixteen years (UA 16).
+The CBFC has added three age-based subcategories to the constantly changing UA category: seven years (UA 7), thirteen years (UA 13), and sixteen years (UA 16).

 The release stated that “it will play a crucial role in balancing the need to protect vulnerable audiences, such as children, with the principles of freedom of expression and consumer choice.”